 LinkedIn advertising is rapidly growing in popularity in the B2B space.
 But just because a platform is popular doesn't mean it will be successful for your business.
 Is LinkedIn advertising worth considering as a digital tactic for your company?
 Let's consider the benefits.

 If you haven't pursued LinkedIn advertising before, you should know it can be a great tool for building trust with your target audience.
-Many B2B companies have already discovered this, which is why so many organizations are allocating resources to the platform.
+Many B2B companies have already discovered this, so many organizations are allocating resources to the platform.
 And they are spending quite a bit.

 How Much are B2B Companies Spending on LinkedIn Advertising?